Snow Canyon State Park

 - 15 miles of equestrian trails

-- Small visitor center; the ranger was great help in determining our hike for the day
+- Small visitor center; the ranger was a great help in determining our hike for the day

 - Guided activities; we did the full moon hike later in our trip